 • Kitten treats come in different forms, which we’ll explore more in this article

-• Kitten treats shouldn’t be given to replace actual meals; they should be used as an extra, well, treat for your furry little friend
+• Kitten treats shouldn’t replace actual meals; they should be used as an extra snack for your furry little friend

-• You should consider the nutritional value of snacks and treats given to cats regardless of their age.
+• Consider the nutritional value of snacks and treats given to cats regardless of age

 • It’s important to limit consumption.
 There IS such a thing as too much of a good thing